flimflam-austin/hugo-cms-test/content/quick_reads/20200626-what-we-learned-today/index.md

       preexisting conditions to pregnancy.
     _key: c3833526e194
   - order: 1
+    useCheckmark: false
     body: >-
       ## Preexisting Conditions

-      * The CDC expanded the list of preexisting conditions that make you more vulnerable to COVID-19, emphasizing that THESE, not _necessarily_ age (though the elderly are more prone to preexisting conditions) are crucial factors in severe cases.
+      * The CDC expanded the list of preexisting conditions that make you more vulnerable to COVID-19, emphasizing that THESE, not_necessarily_ age (though the elderly are more prone to preexisting conditions) are crucial factors in severe cases.

-      * 60% of Americans have **at least one** preexisting condition.
+      * 60% of Americans have**at least one** preexisting condition.

       * Obesity is among the most prevalent – 40% of Americans are obese.
     _key: 23d02fde6ae8
   - order: 2
+    useCheckmark: false
     body: >-
       ## Pregnancy